Find Your Middle Ground is about finding your center of being and living life in loving balance.

 In my experience there are 2 ways to approach this journey:

-Noticing without judgment what is going on in your mind and your body, and acknowledging it, iis incredibly powerful.
+Noticing without judgment what is going on in your mind and your body, and acknowledging it, is incredibly powerful.
 I recall times on my yoga mat, when my left hip flexor tightens for no apparent reason.
 In the beginning I wanted the discomfort to go away and so I worked to stretch it out even more.
 Taking it to its limits in order to bring it into my idea of what it should be.
 Of course, I came across more resistance and more contraction instead.
 When I realized it needed some tender loving care and I backed off, the pain dissipated.
 Connecting to our body’s wisdom is a powerful mindfulness practice.

 When we evolve our inner witness we see and feel more clearly.
 We can choose to respond more skillfully and appropriately.
 One of the most important lessons in yoga is letting go of needing to control and accepting the way our bodies are….. and not to trust our thinking as being the truth.

 The second way to self discovery is by taking a coach approach and getting curious.
-Start to ask yourself and answer these questions:

 ~ What are the best moments of my week?